 It’s important to note that electricity and gas are billed separately, meaning billing may end up on different days.

-The amount you pay for electricity rates in SA will depend on your provider and your plan, which means you could be paying more than your neighbour for the same electricity usage.
-Below is a list of energy deals that show some of the cheapest electricity in cities around the state, sorted by annual cost.
+The amount you pay your electricity plan in SA will depend on your provider, as well as your usage and daily supply charge, which means you could be paying more than your neighbour for the same electricity usage.
+Below is a list of energy deals that show some of the cheapest electricity in South Australia, sorted by annual cost.

 Compare the Market does not compare energy products from all retailers on this list as we do not compare all brands in the market or all products offered by all brands.
 Information about the partners we currently compare is available here.